As more public places open their doors again, we shouldn't neglect the capital's greatest assets: its many beautiful parks.

 Size: Spanning 54 acres, it is one of the smaller spaces but there’s plenty of space to social distance!

-Speaking of parks, as the weather gets a little hotter and lockdown becomes more relaxed, why not begin to plan your very own picnic?
-You can check out our top spots for snacking in the sun here.
+Speaking of parks, you can check out our top spots for picnics in the sun here.

 At Kidadl we pride ourselves on offering families original ideas to make the most of time spent together at home or out and about, wherever you are in the world.
 We strive to recommend the very best things, that are suggested by our community and are things we would do ourselves - our aim is to be the trusted friend to parents.

 We try our very best, but cannot guarantee perfection.
 We will always aim to give you accurate information at the date of publication - however, information does change, so it's important you do your own research, double-check and make the decision that is right for your family.

 Kidadl provides inspiration for everything from family days out to online classes, arts, crafts and science experiments.
 We recognise that not all activities and ideas are appropriate and suitable for all children and families or in all circumstances.
 Our recommended activities are based on age but these are a guide.
 We recommend that these ideas are used as inspiration, that ideas are undertaken with appropriate adult supervision, and that each adult uses their own discretion and knowledge of their children to consider the safety and suitability.